 It would be unrealistic for anyone to think that any job would not have a certain amount of stress.

 While stress levels can vary depending on the job to job, having some amount of stress can actually be good for your employees.

 It serves as a motivating factor and can push employees to work harder and achieve targets.
 That being said, as important as it is to have a certain amount of stress at the workplace, it is even more important to be able to manage that stress.

 There are certain people who can be seen to give up at the slightest amount of stress.
 This is not a good quality to have.

-While your employers are aware of the stress levels present in the organisation, they also want you to be able to manage your stress properly.
+While your employer aware of the stress levels present in the organization, they want you to manage your stress properly.